xmengkinaxis/CPP/System Design Interview Checklist.md

 * **Pull**: while the pull fanout is called **fanout-on-load**.
 * A combination of 'push to notify and 'pull for serving' <br>

-* Pull:
+* Pull: regularly or manually on demand
   * Pro: mobile does not waste data plan,
-  * con: not real-time/in-time, most requests will result in an empty response<br>
+  * con: not real-time/in-time, feeds becomes stale, most requests will result in an empty response and waste resources (bandwidth, server CPUs)<br>
 * Push: need main a long poll request;
+  * Pro: immediately get the updates
   * Con: celebrity users who has millions of followers, the server pushes update too frequently<br>
 * Hybrid:
   * the users who have a high number of followers to a pull-based model